CS196Illinois/lecture-notes-sp19/PythonBasics.md

 # Python Basics
 These notes will provide a brief overview of the fundamentals of Python.
 Links will be provided throughout for those that wish to learn more.

-Reminder: Make sure to sign up for the piazza for the class.
-You can do so by going to piazza and searching for CS196 Spring 2019 or clicking [here](piazza.com/illinois/spring2019/cs196).
-Make sure to also join the class slack channel.
+Reminder: Make sure to sign up for the Piazza for the class.
+You can do so by going to Piazza and searching for CS196 Spring 2019 or clicking [here](piazza.com/illinois/spring2019/cs196).
+Make sure to also join the class Slack channel.
 You can do so by clicking [this](https://join.slack.com/t/cs196spring2019/shared_invite/enQtNTEyODg4NDE2NjQ1LTgwODRjZjA3M2U1NDNhMWM0MjhmMzI0ZjQ1MDQzZWJlNWIzYzQwNGFmNWE3ZDI0NWM4NDc3MWQxMGZlOTY0ZGI) link.

 ## Basic Datatypes
 The basic datatypes we will be using in this class are **integers**, **floating point numbers**, **booleans**, and **strings**.